kenduraghav/react-tutorials/log.md

 Today I learned about DefaultProps and propTypes.
 Taken few #react challenges from #freeCodeCamp.

 **Thoughts** as the progress goes with challenge, felt little more productive, comparing yesterday.

+## Day 12:

+I was trying to clone MarkDown Syntax as today's experiment.

+**Thoughts** Re-inventing a wheel requires more knowledge about it.